-The Paid Engine of growth features traditional methods such as advertising.
+The Paid Engine of Growth features traditional methods such as advertising.
 It’s important that the cost of acquiring a new customer is less than the potential profit to be harvested from them.
 There are many other ways to pay for growth beyond spending money on advertising, including hiring a sales team or even relying on foot traffic.
 The important thing is that these methods increase revenue from customers and/or reduce the cost of acquiring new customers.

 Established companies can have more than one engine of growth working at any given time.
 Startups, on the other hand, should probably just stick to one at a time.
-It will be easier to test things and to make decisions.
+It will be easier to test things and make decisions.

-Apart from the growth strategies Eric mentioned in the book, I also intend to write extensively on my most favorite topic Growth Hacking in the coming days!
+Apart from the growth strategies Eric mentioned in the book, I also intend to write extensively on my favorite topic Growth Hacking in the coming days!

 The ‘Lean Startup’ book provides the largest impact on the thinking of methodology to build a successful startup.
-Since, in a startup situation, things constantly go wrong. trying to adopt lean startup as a defined set of steps or tactics will not be effective.
+Since, in a startup situation, things constantly go wrong. trying to adopt a lean startup as a defined set of steps or tactics will not be effective.

 Thus, I suggest using the lean startup as a framework, not a blueprint of steps to follow.
 It is designed to be adapted to the conditions of each specific company.
 Rather than replicating exactly what others have done, practice the techniques mentioned in the book to build something that is perfectly suited for your company.